Skip to main content

 GoodRx icon

-If you have symptoms of dementia, your primary care provider can perform a series of tests that can help figure out if they could be Alzheimer’s.
+If your loved one has symptoms of dementia, their primary care provider can perform a series of tests that can help figure out if they could have Alzheimer’s.
 These include:

-• Cognitive tests: usually a series of questions and tasks that help evaluate your thinking
+• Cognitive tests: Cognitive tests usually include a series of questions and tasks to help evaluate your thinking.

-• Blood and urine tests: can help rule out other conditions like a urinary tract infection (UTI) or electrolyte imbalance
+• Blood and urine tests: These tests can help rule out other conditions, like electrolyte imbalance or a urinary tract infection (UTI), which can cause confusion in older adults.

-• Imaging tests of the brain: can also help to rule out other causes
+• Imaging tests of the brain: Brain imaging can help rule out other causes of the symptoms.

 These test results can provide important information about your health.
-But it can still be hard for your primary care provider to know for sure that you have dementia.
-Currently, there’s no single test that detects Alzheimer's with 100% certainty.
-But a few additional tests can help.
+But it can still be hard for a primary care provider to know for sure whether you have dementia.
+There’s no single test that detects Alzheimer's with 100% certainty, so healthcare professionals use other tests to help.

 How does an Alzheimer’s blood test work?